ACM ICPC Dhaka Site: History

 ACM ICPC Dhaka site contest started in 1997 with the initiative of Professor A. L. Haque of North South University (NSU).
 Its first event was held on 18 November 1997 with the participation of 18 teams from 11 institutions.
 Bangladesh University of Engineering and Technology - BUET Bengal Tigers team became the champion and moved to the world final which was held on 28 February 1998 at Atlanta, Georgia, United States.
 Champion BUET team of Suman Kumar Nath (now at Microsoft Research), Rezaul Alam Chowdhury (UT Austin) and Tarique Mesbaul Islam (Waterloo) occupied 24th position in the world final among 54 teams tying with Stanford University.
 Same year, NSU team received a wild card for being the host of the Dhaka site regional contest and participated in the world final.

 North South University hosted this event 12 times from 1997 to 1999, 2004 to 2006, 2008 to 2011, 2013 and 2015 while Bangladesh University of Engineering and Technology hosted thrice from 2001 to 2003.
 East West University hosted the event in 2007.
-Daffodil International University hosted the event in 2012.
-Bangladesh University of Business and Technology hosted the event in 2014.
+Daffodil International University hosted the event in 2012, 2018 and 2024.
+Bangladesh University of Business and Technology hosted the event in 2014 and 2021.
+Green University of Bangladesh hosted the event in 2022 which was held on 10–11 March 2023 at its permanent campus.